 King Charles and Taylor Swift meet survivors, families of U.K. mass-stabbing victims in Southport

 London — Britain's King Charles III visited the English town of Southport on Tuesday to meet survivors and the families of victims of the knife attack that left three young girls dead and 10 others wounded at a Taylor Swift-themed children's dance class last month.
-The monarch's visit came just a day after the pop icon herself met two of the young survivors backstage at one of her concerts in London.
+The monarch's visit came just a day after the pop icon herself met some of the young survivors and their family members backstage at one of her concerts in London.

 King Charles arrived in Southport and was greeted by hundreds of the seaside town's residents as he visited a floral tribute to the victims of the attack.